RekGRpth/gawkextlib/redis/doc/README.md

 ### georadius
 -----
-_**Description**_: Return the members of a sorted set populated with geospatial information using GEOADD, which are within the borders of the area specified with the center location and the maximum distance from the center (the radius).
+_**Description**_: Returns the members of a sorted set populated with geospatial information using GEOADD, which are within the borders of the area specified with the center location and the maximum distance from the center (the radius).

 ##### *Parameters*
 *number*: connection